tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The meanings of the flags are as follows:

+allow_early_data
+: When resuming with this ticket, the client MAY send data in its first flight (early data) encrypted under a key derived from this PSK.

 allow_dhe_resumption
-: When resuming this session, the client MAY offer an (EC)DHE-PSK cipher suite
+: This ticket MAY be used with (EC)DHE-PSK cipher suite

 allow_psk_resumption
-: When resuming this session, the client MAY offer a pure PSK cipher suite.
+: This ticket MAY be used with a pure PSK cipher suite.

-allow_early_data
-: When resuming this session, the client MAY send data in its first flight (early data) encrypted under a key derived from this PSK.
 {:br }

 In all cases, the PSK or (EC)DHE-PSK cipher suites that the client